 Use the annual gift tax exclusion

-Instead, American taxpayers enjoy an annual $15,000 gift tax exclusion, which applies to each person you give a gift to.
-Gifts valued at more than $15,000 would potentially subject you to gift taxes of 40% of the amount over $15,000.
+Instead, American taxpayers enjoy an annual $16,000 gift tax exclusion, which applies to each person you give a gift to.
+Gifts valued at more than $16,000 would potentially subject you to gift taxes of 40% - but only if you're over the lifetime gift tax exemption of $12.06 million.
 By strategically gifting cryptocurrency, you can avoid paying capital gains tax on the crypto you dispose of.

 Change your tax rate